Troubleshooting connector-specific SSO authentication

 Why am I getting a role error message?

-By default, Snowflake blocks the ACCOUNTADMIN role from being assumed in the security integration.
-Therefore, a user with a Snowflake ACCOUNTADMIN role will not be able to run queries with Snowflake OAuth-based authentication.
+By default, Snowflake blocks the ACCOUNTADMIN, ORGADMIN, and SECURITYADMIN roles from being assumed in the security integration.
+Therefore, a user with any of these Snowflake roles will not be able to run queries with Snowflake OAuth-based authentication.

-To allow the ACCOUNTADMIN role to query with Snowflake OAuth-based authentication, add the following command to set account-level permissions in the security integration in Snowflake:
+To allow users with the ACCOUNTADMIN, ORGADMIN, or SECURITYADMIN role to query with Snowflake OAuth-based authentication, you will need to add the following command to set account-level permissions for the security integration in Snowflake:

 ALTER ACCOUNT SET EXTERNAL_OAUTH_ADD_PRIVILEGED_ROLES_TO_BLOCKED_LIST = FALSE;